davepinch/pinchy.cc/scratchpad.md

 title: "Scratchpad"
 hashtag: scratchpad
 ---
-STRIKE A HIGH POWERED POSE not linked, see first thing in the morning moved-to-pinchy-cc/, moved to pinchy.cc, https://gist.github.com/niksumeiko/8972566 René Descartes, "So blind is the curiosity..." --> curiosity he was but a thought --> this particular thought
+moved-to-pinchy-cc/, moved to pinchy.cc, https://gist.github.com/niksumeiko/8972566
+René Descartes, "So blind is the curiosity..." --> curiosity he was but a thought --> this particular thought